onrseref/weatherapp/README.md

-# weather app
+# Weather App

 Clean Architecture MVVM Weather Application

-The modules are as follow:
+The modules are as follows:

 * app: Main Layer